python-discord/branding/events/README.md

 The markdown section of the meta file then contains the event's description.
 Descriptions are made available directly in the Discord guild as embeds sent by the Python bot.
 For formatting, use Discord's watered down Markdown ~ keep in mind that e.g. the `#` symbol does not create a heading.

-A description is required to exist, and must be at most 2048 characters in length in order to fit into a Discord embed.
+A description is required to exist, and must be at most 2048 characters in length to fit into a Discord embed.

 ### `banner.png`